Frank Leith Jones: Early life and education

 Frank Leith Jones was born in Boston, Massachusetts.
-He earned a Bachelor of Arts degree from St. Lawrence University, a Master of Public Administration degree from the University at Albany (SUNY), and a PhD in Political Science from Griffith University, Queensland, Australia.
+He earned a Bachelor of Arts degree from St. Lawrence University, a Master of Public Administration degree from the University at Albany (SUNY), and a PhD in political science from Griffith University, Queensland, Australia.

 Career

 Public Service

 Jones first joined the United States Army as a commissioned officer during the Vietnam era.
 In 1979, he switched to public service as a civilian serving as a President Management Intern with the Department of the Army.
 Subsequently, he held a number of high-ranking positions in the Department of Defense.
 In 2006, he retired as a career member of the Senior Executive Service.

 Academia

 After leaving public service, Jones turned to teaching Security Studies as a professor at the U.S Army War College in Carlisle, PA.
+He retired from the faculty of the Army War College in 2022.
+He is currently a distinguished fellow of the Army War College.

 Awards

 Jones was awarded the "Brigadier General James L. Collins Jr. Book Prize In Military History" for the best book written in English on U.S. military history, 2015 by the U.S. Commission on Military History.